 With more than 30 years of frontline and operational experience, Cameron remains as passionate about customer service today as when he first started.
 He believes that empowering staff is the key to delivering successful outcomes — and thrives on sharing his knowledge with other like-minded professionals across the sector.

-ACXPA Advisory Board Members contribute their time on a voluntary basis in addition to their regular professional roles.
+ACXPA Advisory Board Members generously volunteer their time alongside their professional roles.

-By sharing their expertise and experience with the ACXPA community, they help strengthen our industry, and we encourage you to consider engaging with them directly if their services align with your needs.
+By bringing their real-world experience to ACXPA, they help strengthen the industry, foster meaningful connections, and raise standards across the board.
+We encourage you to consider working with these organisations if their services align with your needs.

 Cameron Preston